6 students killed in Oklahoma crash were in car that seats 4

 OKLAHOMA CITY (AP) — Six teenage girls on a high school lunch break were killed when their small car with only four seats collided with a large truck hauling rocks, the Oklahoma Highway Patrol said Wednesday.

-Only the 16-year-old car’s driver and front-seat passenger were wearing seat belts when the 2015 Chevrolet Spark collided with the truck Tuesday afternoon, according to the OHP.

-The crash occurred in Tishomingo, a rural city of about 3,000 located about 100 miles (160 kilometers) southeast of Oklahoma City, the highway patrol said.
-Those killed included the 16-year-old driver, three 15-year-olds, and two 17-year-old passengers, the highway patrol said.
+The crash occurred shortly after noon Tuesday in Tishomingo, a rural city of about 3,000 located about 100 miles (160 kilometers) southeast of Oklahoma City, the patrol said.
+Those killed included the 16-year-old driver, three 15-year-olds, and two 17-year-old passengers, according to the patrol.

+While what led to the crash is unknown, it highlighted concerns of teenagers carrying other young passengers.

+“Just adding a single passenger under age 21 increases the risk of crashing by 44%” when the driver is a teen, said William Van Tassel with AAA’s national office.

 “Academics are secondary, frankly, at this point to the students knowing that they belong, that they have a safe place,” Waitman said.